-There will be two opportunities during year 9 to change a Pathway subject, if necessary.
+Further details will be given about the last 10 weeks of Year 9 at the Pathways Evening.
 We believe this will help students make an informed choice about the subjects they will study to GCSE and beyond.

 Broad and Balanced Curriculum